What is WISE?

-The Women in Science and Engineering (WISE) Program is the outcome of a groundbreaking partnership in 2005 between Garrison Forest School and The Johns Hopkins University to establish a critically needed mentoring program.
+The Women in Science and Engineering (WISE) Program is the outcome of a groundbreaking partnership established in 2005 between Garrison Forest School and The Johns Hopkins University to launch a critically needed mentoring program.
 It aims to encourage young women from Baltimore and around the country to pursue their interest in science and engineering.
 The program links students with faculty mentors in the Johns Hopkins University Schools of Engineering, Arts and Sciences, and Public Health.

 It's "immersion science" and science mentoring: